-Equity Interest Pledge Agreement.
-Pursuant to the equity interest pledge agreement, each shareholder of the VIE has pledged all of his or her equity interest in the VIE to guarantee the shareholder's and the VIE's performance of their obligations under the exclusive technical consultancy and services agreement in connection with the contractual arrangements.
+Equity Pledge Agreement.
+Pursuant to the equity pledge agreement, each shareholder of the VIE has pledged all of his or her equity interest in the VIE to guarantee the shareholder's and the VIE's performance of their obligations under the exclusive technical consultancy and services agreement in connection with the contractual arrangements.
 If the VIE or its shareholders breach their contractual obligations under this agreement, WFOE, as pledgee, will be entitled to certain rights regarding the pledged equity interests, including receiving proceeds from the auction or sale of all or part of the pledged equity interests of the VIE in accordance with the law.
-Each shareholder of the VIE agrees that, during the term of the equity interest pledge agreement, he or she will not dispose of the pledged equity interests or create or allow any encumbrance on the pledged equity interests without the prior written consent of WFOE.
-WFOE also has the right to collect dividends of the VIE from its nominee shareholders.
-The equity interest pledge agreements remain effective for 10 years commencing from June 11, 2018 and can be extended at the sole discretion of WFOE.
-We have registered the above equity pledge with the local branches of the Administration for Industry and Commerce in accordance with the PRC Property Rights Law.
+Each shareholder of the VIE agrees that, during the term of the equity pledge agreement, he or she will not dispose of the pledged equity interests or create or allow any encumbrance on the pledged equity interests without the prior written consent of WFOE.
+WFOE also has the right to collect dividends of the VIE from its shareholders.
+The equity pledge agreements remain effective for 10 years commencing from June 11, 2018 and can be extended at the sole discretion of WFOE.
+We have registered the above equity pledge with the local branches of the Administration for Industry and Commerce in accordance with the PRC Property Rights Law in July 2018.
+The pledge will remain binding until the VIE and its shareholders discharge all their obligations under the contractual arrangements.
+The registration of the equity pledge enables the WFOE to enforce the equity pledge against third parties who acquire the equity interests of the VIE in good faith.

 Shareholders' Proxy Agreement.
-Under the shareholders' proxy agreement, the nominee shareholders agreed to irrevocably entrust WFOE to exercise their rights as the registered shareholders of the VIE to attend shareholders' meetings, cast votes on all matters of the VIE requiring shareholder approval.
+Under the shareholders' proxy agreement, the shareholders of the VIE agreed to irrevocably entrust WFOE to exercise their rights as the registered shareholders of the VIE to attend shareholders' meetings, cast votes on all matters of the VIE requiring shareholder approval.
 WFOE may assign part or all of these proxy rights to its designated employees.
 WFOE will be indemnified for any loss under this agreement.
 This agreement will also be binding upon successors of the parties or transferees of the parties' equity interests.
 This agreement will remain in effect until terminated upon written consent by all the parties to the agreement or by their successors.